MILESTONES AND OBJECTIVES

-- Save 90 million euros for energy efficiency projects.
+Save 90 million euros for energy efficiency projects.

-- Use 50% of electricity from renewable sources by 2020 and 100% by 2030.
+Use 50% of electricity from renewable sources in 2020 and 100% in 2030.

 Where there is ICT, there is development.
 New technologies are a source of progress for society in general.
 For example, it is estimated that a 10-point increase in the digitization index generates a 0.7% increase in GDP per capita.
 No factor should prevent people from accessing benefits.

 Innovation allows Telefónica to give access to communications to more people every day so that we can all take advantage of the opportunities of the 4th industrial revolution at the same time that we address social and environmental challenges.

 In 2017, we continued to promote sustainable innovation solutions through investment programs, which finance new lines of business and initiatives with a potentially positive social impact.